Vindhya0712/100-Days-of-Code-Python/README.md

 I am documenting my progress through the course by uploading each day's project along with:
 * Source-code
 * Project-specific README files
+* Listing out files in each directory
 * Concepts Learned
 * Key Takeaways
+* Challenges Faced

 My goal is to strengthen my Python programming skills, build a strong project portfolio, and develop a solid foundation